SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-sites.md

 SharePoint sites span the default and satellite geo locations of a Multi-Geo tenant.
 When your custom solution needs to work with SharePoint sites, and when you deploy applications, it's important to be aware of the geo locations in your Multi-Geo tenant.

 ## Deploying applications to Multi-Geo SharePoint tenants
 When you're deploying applications, such as SharePoint Add-ins or SharePoint client-side web parts based on the SharePoint Framework, you need to take in account that applications are deployed at the geo location level.
 When you deploy an application to the default geo location, that application will not be available in the satellite geo locations.
+See [Managing Apps/Add-ins in a Multi-Geo tenant](multigeo-apps.md) for more details on app deployment.

 We recommend that you deploy and update your enterprise applications in all locations.
 This will ensure that the application is available to all users.

 ## Enumerating site collections
 To enumerate all tenant site collections, use the [CSOM GetSitePropertiesFromSharePointByFilters method](https://msdn.microsoft.com/en-us/library/microsoft.online.sharepoint.tenantadministration.tenant.getsitepropertiesfromsharepointbyfilters.aspx) on a `Tenant` object instance.
 Because each geo location has a tenant admin center,  you'll need to enumerate site collections per geo location and concatenate the results to get a single tenant-wide list of site collections.